eD0o/typescript-fundamentals/README.md

 const vehicle = { make: "Honda", model: "Accord", year: 2017 };
 printCar(vehicle); // Works fine, no need for an explicit class
+//As long as the argument has the required properties, printCar accepts it.
 ```

 In TypeScript, `compatibility is determined by whether an object has the required properties`, not by its class.
 For example, `both Car and Truck are compatible with the printCar` function as long as they have the necessary properties.

+Also, types can be thought of as sets.
+For example:

+- Set of Vehicles: Includes Car, Truck, etc.
+- Subset: `All instances of Car and Truck fit the criteria of the Vehicle` type, making them subsets of the Vehicle set.

+So, when asking:

+**“Is type y equivalent to type x?”**

+This can be rephrased as:

+**“Does the type of y fit within the type of x?”**

+In TypeScript, this translates to:

+- **“Is type y equivalent to type x?”**
+  - ⟹ **“Is the set represented by y a subset of the set representing x?”**

+`If y extends or derives from x, then all instances of y are also instances of x`, establishing a subset relationship.